dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/validation.md

 The `ApplyFormatInEditMode` setting specifies that the formatting will be applied when the value is displayed for editing.
 That behavior may not be wanted for some fields.
 For example, in currency values, the currency symbol is usually not wanted in the edit UI.

-The `DisplayFormat` attribute can be used by itself, but it's generally a good idea to use the `DataType` attribute.
-The `DataType` attribute conveys the semantics of the data as opposed to how to render it on a screen.
-The `DataType` attribute provides the following benefits that are not available with DisplayFormat:
+The `[DisplayFormat]` attribute can be used by itself, but it's generally a good idea to use the `DataType` attribute.
+The `[DataType]` attribute conveys the semantics of the data as opposed to how to render it on a screen.
+The `[DataType]` attribute provides the following benefits that aren't available with `[DisplayFormat]`:

 * The browser can enable HTML5 features, for example to show a calendar control, the locale-appropriate currency symbol, email links, etc.
 * By default, the browser renders data using the correct format based on its locale.